smtbhd32/Access-Control-System/README.md

 You can access the project using it's live link: http://smtbhd32.pythonanywhere.com/

-# You can run the server on your computer following below steps:
+# You can run the server on your computer by following below steps:
 1. Download the main folder as zip
 2. Extract the zip
 3. Install the dependencies...
 Python from it's website...
 Then flask using pip...